“Malaysia, Truly Asia” captures and defines the essence of the country’s unique diversity.

 Visitors to West Malaysia can visit the National Park for the best jungle experience if you don’t have the option of visiting the jungles of Borneo.

 Explore the Royal Belum Perak State Park by boat across the Temenggor Lake, trek into the towering emerald rainforest to experience the endemic wildlife.

 Nightlife in Malaysia Truly Asia

-Malaysia is famous for its amazing nightlife.
+Malaysia is famous for its fantastic nightlife.
 There are trendy café, to cool clubs and lounges in hotels which are families friendly in the city.